 Mentorship is the Orbital pathway to link new, talented SoC students to industry.
 SoC recruits and involves senior students and members of the industry to mentor students as a way to show students the real-world possibilities of their degree and the software engineering pathway.

 Mentors are obligated to make themselves available to the mentee teams, via any form of contact that is mutually agreed on by the teams.
 This can include face-to-face meetings, virtual synchronous meetings (i.e., via Slack, Skype, or other IM) or simply by email.
-Nominally, the minimal time for mentorship is one hour a week (13 hours of total time, as Orbital is 13 weeks long).
+Nominally, the minimal time for mentorship is one hour a week.
 However, mentors are encouraged to interact more with the student teams if they would like.